 The summary historical and pro forma consolidated financial and other data set forth below should be read in conjunction with "Management's discussion and analysis of financial condition and results of operations," "Selected historical consolidated financial and other data," "Unaudited pro forma consolidated financial data" and the consolidated financial statements and related notes thereto included elsewhere in this prospectus.
 The summary historical balance sheet data as of the end of each fiscal year presented below, and the summary income statement data for the periods then ended, have been derived from our audited consolidated financial statements.
+The summary historical balance sheet data as of the end of each fiscal year presented below, and the summary income statement data for the periods then ended have been derived from our unaudited consolidated financial statements.
 The summary historical balance sheet data as of the end of each fiscal quarter presented below and the summary income statement data for the periods then ended have been derived from our unaudited consolidated financial statements.
-Sales information for franchise stores is reported by franchisees.
-These historical data are not necessarily indicative of results to be expected for any future period.
+The summary historical data are not necessarily indicative of results to be expected for any future period.
 In addition, the summary unaudited pro forma consolidated financial data for the two fiscal quarters ended June 15, 2003 presented below give effect to the Transactions as if they occurred on June 15, 2003 for balance sheet data and as if they had occurred on the first day of fiscal 2002 for income statement data used to derive the pro forma ratios.
 However, the unaudited pro forma ratios and balance sheet data do not purport to represent what our ratios or balance sheet data would have been if the Transactions had occurred on such dates or what the data will be for future periods.